 As a family who lives with life-threatening food allergies and a child with a compromised immune system, we have experience with what many of you are facing in light of the Coronavirus.
 The constant hand washing, wiping everything that you or kid may touch, and warning about putting their hands in their mouth way past toddlerhood is our norm.
 So is anxiety.
-I work with family’s like mine to build what I call a healthy level of anxiety, which means to be aware but not scared of your surroundings and take reasonable precautions.
+I work with family’s like mine to build what I call “healthy anxiety,” which means to be aware but not scared of your surroundings and take reasonable precautions.

 For food allergy families, this means reading food labels, educating family, friends, and restaurant staff about what they can and can not eat, and much more.
 The public as a whole is now fearful of catching a virus with many unknowns, which can cause anxiety and fear.
 Food allergy families can tell you they live with anxiety and fear almost daily.